openshifttips/web/content/networking/_index.md

 Pay special attention to the order of the networks, first IPv4, second IPv6, at the moment that is important and mandatory.

-The _FeatureGate_ also needs to be enabled:
+The `IPv6DualStackNoUpgrade` _FeatureGate_ also needs to be enabled by adding the following to the list of manifests:

 ```
 apiVersion: config.openshift.io/v1